mattolson/middleman-bootstrap-template/README.md

 * Many elements and defaults from [HTML5 Boilerplate](http://html5boilerplate.com/)
 * Automatic sitemap.xml generation on build
 * A warning overlay presented to older IE browsers (< 10)

+## Demo

+I have published a [demo site to S3](http://middleman-bootstrap.s3-website-us-east-1.amazonaws.com).
+Check it out!

 ## Installation